blokk-studio/HLiquity/docs/sdk/lib-base.sendableliquity.unstakehlqty.md

 ## Remarks

-As a side-effect, the transaction will also pay out the HLQTY stake's [collateral gain](./lib-base.hlqtystake.collateralgain.md) and .
+As a side-effect, the transaction will also pay out the HLQTY stake's [collateral gain](./lib-base.hlqtystake.collateralgain.md) and [HCHF gain](./lib-base.hlqtystake.hchfgain.md)<!-- -->.